renecannao/proxysql-old/README.rst

 * print_statistics_interval

-  If enable_timers is enabled and verbose >= 10 , a backgroud thread will dump timers information on stderr every *print_statistics_interval* seconds.
-Default is 10 .
+  If enable_timers is enabled and verbose >= 10 , a background thread will dump timers information on stderr every *print_statistics_interval* seconds.
+Default is 60.

 * core_dump_file_size

-  defines the maximum size of a core dump file , to be used to debug crashes.
-Default is 0 ( no core dump ).
+  Defines the maximum size of a core dump file, to be used to debug crashes.
+Default is 0 (no core dump).

 [mysql] configuration